 Mental Illness is a Disease

 So you see, this process is very much like any other kind of disease that we, as humans, can experience.
-There is a measurable cause, usually in the form of a physical imbalance.
-Sometimes that cause resolves itself by natural processes, and sometimes it requires medical treatment.
-Either way, mental illness is just another kind of illness we can treat with medicine.
+There is a measurable, physical basis for it.
+Sometimes the condition resolves itself with time, support, and lifestyle changes.
+Sometimes it requires the additional lift of medical treatment.
+Either way, mental illness is just another kind of illness we can treat with tools.
 It is not magic or hoodoo.
 It’s a disease.

 Grasp Reality

-My point is this: Our society MUST grasp that reality, as quickly as possible.
-I shall reiterate: Mental illness is a chemical imbalance in the brain.
+My last point is this: Our society MUST grasp this reality, as quickly as possible.
+Mental illness has real, physical causes.
 We no longer live in a place where demons cause depression, a woman’s wandering uterus creates “hysteria,” and Tourette’s is possession by the Devil.
 Welcome, World… meet Science.

 In conclusion, mental illness is a real, physical disease.
 Period.
 Let’s ditch the Dark Ages, and develop some real compassion for those who live with it.